granadahfg/granadahfg.github.io/index.md

     frameBorder="0">
 </iframe>

 The majority of quinoa exports are towards first world economies, mainly the United States, Canada and Europe.
-It catches the attention that the Netherlands appears again as the most relevant exporter in country.
+It catches the attention that the Netherlands appears again as the most relevant non-producing exporter in Europe.
 In 2016, over 80% of their imports were re-exported to the rest of the European countries, mainly to Austria, Germany, France, Italy and Belgium.

 <iframe
     src="assets/html/top10Quinoa.html"